7antics/cart-253/Jams/Mod_Jam/frogfrogfrog/brainstorm.md

 5.making something else try to eat the flies 6.obstacles
 7.add rain/storm elements
-8.add a timer or something to show how hungry the frog gets 9.m
+8.add a timer or something to show/or track how hungry the frog gets 9.m
 10.m
 11.m